awslabs/cid-data-collection-framework/data-exports/README.md

 - [FAQ](#faq)

 ## Introduction
-This document describes AWS Data Exports functionality and Legacy Cost and Usage Reports (CUR) for cost management and analysis purposes.
+This readme contains description of solutions for AWS Data Exports and Legacy CUR replication and consolidation across multiple accounts.
+This is a part of Cloud Intelligence Dashboards and it is recommended by [AWS Data Exports official documentation](https://docs.aws.amazon.com/cur/latest/userguide/dataexports-processing.html).

 ## Data Exports